 The gig here, the only show by The Cookers in the Midwest, kicks off a two-week U.S. tour promoting the new album.

-During a recent phone conversation with the Jewish World, Weiss talked about the top-flight band, his rise in the competitive world of jazz performance, and his mission to bring notice to talented older musicians who often gain acclaim only upon their passing.
+During a recent phone conversation with the Jewish World, Weiss talked about the top-flight band, his rise in the competitive world of jazz performance, and his mission to bring notice to talented older musicians who, sadly, often gain acclaim only upon their passing.

 The Cookers play the Dakota, Sept.
 25